JimZAH/radio_relay_control/README.md

  *111139
 The command above would turn radio 3 binary output to 9

-Sending # will reset the counters so you can start again.
+Sending # will reset the input so you can start again.

+*11119X
+Admin mode
+- 1 Reset all outputs to 0

 # Wiring